• Skip to main content

 Other diabetes medications

-At this time, the only medication prescribed for diabetes management that prevents you from donating blood is Warfarin, which is actually intended to improve cholesterol levels but inadvertently improves blood sugar levels for some patients, too.
+At this time, the only medication prescribed for diabetes management that prevents you from donating blood is Warfarin, a blood thinner that can interact with some diabetes drugs (sulfonylureas) to intensify their effectiveness and cause low blood sugar levels for some patients.

 During your screening process, be sure to list all the medications you take!